UX Features That Make or Break Abstract Submission Rates

 Simplifying Author Communication During Abstract Review

-Communicating effectively is the single most vital component of an abstract review process that leads to success.
+Communicating effectively is the most vital component of an abstract review process that leads to success.
 When authors receive regular updates, clear directions, and accurate feedback, they can complete the submission and revision stages without any issues.
 Event organisers, in contrast, save themselves the trouble of confusion, get fewer follow-up questions, and keep a professional workflow going from the beginning to the end.

 Continue reading